VietnamFood & DrinksThe Best Places to Eat Authentic Pho in Ho Chi Minh

 Vietnam pho beef part

-If you are a vegetarian, don’t worry, in Vietnamese cuisine, there are places for you to try vegan Pho as well.
-A lot of greens are used; different kinds of mushrooms and tofu skin are cooked in the broth to replace the bones and meat.
+If you are a vegetarian, don’t worry.
+In Vietnamese cuisine, there are places where you can try vegan Pho as well.
+A lot of greens are used, and different kinds of mushrooms and tofu skin are cooked in the broth to replace the bones and meat.

-The way Pho noodle is cooked also varies.
-The noodle can be bathed in a delicious heavy soup, stir-fried or pan-fried.
-With stir-fried Pho, the meat used is not only beef but pork and shrimp with stir-fried bok choy, bean sprouts, Chinese chives, and fried shallot.
-It contains a bit more fat than the Pho noodle soup but is a flavorful dish you should try.
+The way Pho noodles are cooked also varies.
+The noodles can be bathed in a delicious heavy, stir-fried, or pan-fried soup.
+With stir-fried Pho, the meat is beef, pork, and shrimp with stir-fried bok choy, bean sprouts, Chinese chives, and fried shallot.
+It contains more fat than Pho noodle soup but is flavorful.
 Another variation is Pho noodle pan-fried.
-They may be served with beef soup or stir-fried beef and of course, Vietnamese herbs.
+They may be served with beef soup or stir-fried beef and Vietnamese herbs.

 Best Pho in Ho Chi Minh City

-Ho Chi Minh City is a major economic center in Vietnam; many people from other parts of Vietnam come to the city to look for better opportunities in studying and working.
-The city has welcomed so many people and their culture that you can easily find foods - especially Pho, of many provinces here.
+Ho Chi Minh City is a major economic center in Vietnam; many people from other parts of Vietnam come to look for better opportunities to study and work.
+The town has welcomed so many people and their culture that you can easily find foods – especially Pho, of many provinces here.
 What should you do after hours of sightseeing in Ho Chi Minh City?
 Fill your stomach with the famous Vietnamese food, Pho.
 Visit the places we recommend below, try them, and let us know if they have one of the best Pho in Ho Chi Minh City.

 Pho Cao Van

-Speaking of Pho Cao Van, many will remember a 90-year-old old man sitting in a corner to collect money.
-That is the owner Tran Van Phon.
-He has been selling Pho from his stalls back in Hanoi and then Saigon.
-His first shop was opened on Tran Cao Van Street in 1952 and later moved to Mac Dinh Chi Street.
-Many people consider this to be the closest to authentic pho in Ho Chi Minh City.
-The soup is delicate, and rich but doesn’t have much fat.
+Speaking of Pho Cao Van, many will remember a 90-year-old man sitting in a corner to collect money.
+That is the owner, Tran Van Phon.
+He has been selling Pho from his stalls in Hanoi and then Saigon.
+His first shop was opened on Tran Cao Van Street in 1952, and he later moved to Mac Dinh Chi Street.
+Many consider this the closest to authentic pho in Ho Chi Minh City.
+The soup is delicate and rich but doesn’t contain much fat.

 Address: 25 Mac Dinh Chi Street, District 1